FGMEMBERS/787/README.txt

 The Delta and Northwest liveries were originally developed by "xsaint".
 (http://www.unitedfreeworld.com)

+"Dany93"
+	Some good research data, as well as work with the AP.

 Some more info about the 787 and this model: